1575 Alma Street, Vancouver, BC, V6R 3P3

 Currently, we have three urgent projects, including roof and exterior repairs and painting.

 Your generous support and contributions will enable us to maintain Vancouver's oldest building and museum artefacts, provide accessible public programming, and keep the museum open for generations to come.

-Friends of the Old Hastings Mill Store Museum is a registered, non-profit organization.
+Friends of the Old Hastings Mill Store Museum is a registered charity.

 Business number: 119234185RR0001.